iciis/ahrefs-alternatives/README.md

 <img src="https://drive.google.com/uc?export=view&id=1X3j_4aWfdxpd4Dt_u1Juk-ZM5gyLrXpI" alt="Discover Possibilities">
 </a>

-## Features to Look for in a Similarweb Alternative
+## Features to Look for in a Ahrefs Alternative

 When searching for an **Ahrefs alternative**, it’s important to choose a tool that offers the most essential SEO features.
 While you may not get everything Ahrefs provides, the right features can still help you grow your traffic and improve your site’s performance.